 Religious reformation is essentially taking the Retcon pen to those parts of The Bible that simply won't fly now.
 You know, the slavery, genocide, and other fun stuff.

 The Book of Job is a particularly egregious example.
 Job's reaction to his plight, even when learning the truth, makes him look like an Extreme Doormat to the shenanigans of those two.
-Modern audiences are also fairly appalled by Job being rewarded after his family is slaughtered by getting new wives and even more children.
+Modern audiences are also fairly appalled by Job being rewarded after his family is slaughtered by getting new wives and more children.
 That does not make having your entire family wiped out retroactively okay!

 The Book of Judges: Taken without a religious context, God reads like a totalitarian dictator for the entire book.